djkim9031/HandTrackingABBRobot/README.md

 ## Main Functionalities

-  1. Hand gesture recognition (Palm, ok sign, V sign, pointing index finger)
+  1. Hand gesture recognition (Palm, ok sign, V sign, index finger)

   2. Recognized palm on a vision camera is constantly tracked in real time.
 The position of the palm is sent using a REST API protocol to the ABB robot for synchronization.